bekk/bekk-christmas/post/react/create-a-generic-table-component-with-typescript.md

 ```

 There is a lot of mapping going on 😵 Please bear with me 😅
 We create each row by mapping though our data set (our list of cats).
 For each cat object we now use the columns definition to pick which properties should be placed first, second, third... in our table.
 We do this by calling `row[column.field]`.
 Row is our cat.
-If column.field return 'name' then this is the same as saying `cat.['name']` or `cat.name`.
+If `column.field` returns 'name' then this is the same as saying `cat.['name']` or `cat.name`.

 Now we are ready to use our Table!